+River North has excellent seafood at Joe’s Stone Crab, ribs at Carson’s, old-school steaks at Gene & Georgetti, and Asian Fusion at Sunda, among countless others.
 If you live in Chicago and like to stay out late, River North is probably where you’ll end up.
-With clubs like Tao, bars like Bub City, Three Dots, and Dash, as well as music venues like Howl at the Moon and The Redhead Piano Bar— River North is a party every night of the week.
+With clubs like Tao, bars like Bub City and Three Dots and Dash, and music venues like Howl at the Moon and The Readhead Piano Bar, River North is a party every night of the week.

 Situated west of Streeterville, adjacent to Gold Coast and the Magnificent Mile, this lively and posh area is a prime location for new Chicagoans looking for a full-value introduction to the city.
 Home to numerous art galleries and studios, River North is an artists’ haven and then some.
 A plethora of bars, clubs, and top-rated restaurants dot the streets— their age marked by Chicago’s varied architecture.